HarshitaSharma026/RAG-chatbot/README.md

 ## 🧪 Paper & Research

-To understand the advanced design choices in Prototype V2, refer to the research paper included in the [`/paper`](./prototype_v2/paper/advanced_rag_academic_paper.pdf) folder.
+To understand the advanced design choices in Prototype V2, refer to the full-length research paper included in the [`/full-length paper`](./paper/advanced_rag_academic_paper.pdf) folder, or refer to shorter version of document explaining thr gist of both versions of the chatbot here: [`/gist`](./paper/RAG_document.pdf)
-> 📘 **Chapter 4: Design and Details** explains the logic and reasoning behind each enhancement.
+> 📘 **Chapter 4: Design and Details** in full-length paper, explains the logic and reasoning behind each enhancement.

 ---